-- Applicants will be notified by email of the Committee's decision of Admittance, Waitlist, or Non-admittance, typically 3 weeks after the submission deadline, but no later than May 1, 2025. - Waitlisted applicants will be notified of Admittance or Non-admittance no later than May 1, 2025. - Applicants who miss the submission deadline may not be notified until May 1, 2025.
+Applicants will be notified by email of the Committee's decision of Admittance, or Non-admittance, typically 3 weeks after the submission deadline, but no later than May 1, 2026.

 V. Entrance Portfolio Application Requirements

 Using Slideroom.com, complete your Graphic Design Major Entrance Portfolio Application, which includes a short essay and a collection of creative works with written descriptions.
 Since admission to the program is highly competitive, carefully following these guidelines will make you more competitive but does not guarantee admission.
 Incomplete applications will not be reviewed.